Layover City Guide: Frankfurt, Germany

-If you’re an EU national, you can scan your passport and they’ll take an automated photo to match you to your ID.
+Once you’ve landed you’re going to need to look for passport control.
+Follow the exit signs to get to the border guards.
+If you hold an EU or UK passport, you can scan your passport and they’ll take an automated photo to match you to your ID.
 If not, you’ll need to go have a conversation with a border guard, but these tend to be brief and quick.

 The S-Bahn travels directly from Frankfurt Airport to Frankfurt Hauptwache, which is where you’re probably going to want to head if you’re doing the touristy things.
-A one-way ticket from the airport into town costs 4,80 euros, which can be purchased right at the train station in the airport (just follow the signs for domestic rail).
+A one-way ticket from the airport into town costs 4,80 euro which can be purchased right at the train station in the airport; just follow the signs for domestic rail.

 Wander through Old Town ‘Aldstadt’ Frankfurt.

-Explore Romerburg Square, where the iconic pastel German-style buildings are nestled right into the town’s central square.
+Explore Romerburg Square where pastel German-style buildings are nestled right into the town’s central square.

 From the Hauptwache, take either S-Bahn 8 or 9 to get directly back to the airport.
-I didn’t understand the order of the 9 different S-Bahn trains, so just wait until one of these numbers shows up.
-The trip takes about half an hour, so give yourself plenty of time to get through security and find your connecting flight.
+I didn’t understand the order of the 9 different S-Bahn trains, so just wait until the 8 or 9 shows up.
+The trip takes about half an hour, so give yourself plenty of time to get back through security and find your connecting flight.

-Although it has quite the confusing layout, there are quite a number of benches dotted throughout the gates where you can sleep.
-I suggest, however, sleeping outside of the gates where there are spacious and comfortable sleep-like benches (near the information desk just before you go through security).
+Although it has the airport layout is a bit confusing, there are quite a number of benches dotted throughout the gates where you can sleep.
+I suggest, however, sleeping outside of the gates where there are spacious and comfortable sleep-like benches near the information desk just before you go through security.
 Frankfurt Airport does also have a number of showers throughout A, B and Z terminals, although they’re only in operation between 6am and 11pm.